ricogu/CarSales/README.md

 We will first go through the process to run the application, the targeted service is Ubuntu 18.04

 Since the entire service is dockerized and packed in the docker compose matter.
-It is quite easy yo run it with single command.
+It is quite easy to run.
 But before that, we need to make sure the necessary software components are properly installed.
 The software component include:
 * Git Client : to get source code from github
 * Docker: to build and run the service as containers
 * Docker-compose: to provide simple container management, such as virtual networking, auto-restart,etc

-First step is to install git client and get source code, please run the comments as follow
+First step is to install git client and get source code, please run the comments as following:
 ```
 #install git client
 sudo apt-get install git-core -y